-Mapping Overview Raw Read Count (1) Analysis IGV 2 Mapper : SSAHA2 version 2 obacter pylori 26695 🔹 S 38 -t solexa 💌 Protocol : Stra and specific dir mRNAseq SE 💌 3 Reference Sequence : Helic obacter pylori 26695 chromoso ome HP NC_000915 184 ~ Experiments : AG AS HU ML - 5 Restriction : GO Type : all T 4
+Mapping Overview Raw Read Count (1) Analysis IGV 2 Mapper : SSAHA2 version 2 s 38 -t solexa V Protocol : str and specific dir mRNAseq SE 🔻 3 Reference Sequence : Helic cobacter pylori 26695 chromos ome HP NC_000915 184 A Experiments : AG AS HU ML V 5 Restriction : GO Type : all T 4

-TAMARA - Transcriptome Analyses based on MAssive sequencing of RnAs Helicobacter pylori public data : RNAseq Projects
+TAMARA - Transcriptome Analyses based on MAssive sequencing of RnAs Helicobacter pylori public data : RNAseg Projects

 - 1. Choose an organism and one or several reference sequences. - 2.
 If several choices are available, you can choose the mapping strategy. - 3.
 If several choices are available, you can choose the exprimental protocol. - 4.
-It is possible to restrict the query to one or several given classes of genomic objects (CDS, fCDS, rRNA, tRNA, miscRNA or all). - 5.
+It is possible to restrict the query to one or several given classes of genomic objects ( CDS, fCDS, rRNA, tRNA, miscRNA or all ). - 5.
 Select at least one experiment and compute the associated read count number per genomic object. (check publication for terminology of experiments, which is displayed in the head of the interface: Sharma et al, 2010, Nature 464:250-255 for the given example)